-What is Apple's Haptic Touch and what can you do with it?
+What is Apple's Haptic Touch technology, how does it work and what can you do with it?

 - ASOS to see new in, saved items or open search

-The list above are just a few of the ones we've used regularly, but if you try long-pressing any of your favourite apps, you might be surprised to see a shortcut menu appear.
+The list above is just a few of the ones we've used regularly, but if you try long-pressing any of your favourite apps, you might be surprised to see a shortcut menu appear.

 How do you change the sensitivity of Haptic Touch?